What Makes The Bible So Special?

 Psalm 119:105 says, “Your word is a lamp to my feet and a light to my path.”
 It shows us the way we should live.

-In conclusion, as a new believer, you may still feel overwhelmed by it all and wonder if you can really understand the Bible even if you read it.
+As a new believer, you may still feel overwhelmed by it all and wonder if you can really understand the Bible even if you read it.
 I recommend, start with easier translations like NLT or NIV, and begin with the Gospel of John.
 You may even wonder, if the bible was written so long ago, is it relevant today?
 The answer is a resounding YES!!!
 It is God speaking to you.
 And His words don’t change with time.
 It speaks into every area of life: relationships, purpose, suffering, joy, temptation, and more.

-Start with a Bible reading plan or one chapter a day.
+Start with a Bible study plan or one chapter a day.
 Pray before reading and ask the Holy Spirit to guide you.
 If you don’t understand some parts, don’t worry.
 That’s normal.
 Keep reading, ask questions, and study with others if possible.
 Over time, it gets clearer.

 The Holy Bible is God’s Word for you.
 It’s not just for pastors, theologians, or church leaders.
 It’s for anyone who wants to know the truth, walk in freedom, and live with purpose.
 If you’re wondering where to begin, just begin.
 One verse at a time.
 One chapter a day.
 Let God speak to you through His Word.

 In the beginning was the Word.
 And the Word was with God.
 And the Word was God.
-(John 1:1)
+(John 1:1).